 We begin to yearn that a vast maelstrom come simplify our lives once and for all, by sweeping everything and everyone else away (except us and our loved ones who, of course, are Special).
-A civilization’s eventual collapse could result primarily from this amped up funk on the part of a growing majority.
-In the past, many transformational wars may have flared up in the past because too many participants grew too dissatisfied with the prior “peace.”
+A civilization’s eventual collapse could result primarily from amped up funk on the part of a growing majority.
+In the past, many transformational wars may have flared up in the past because too many of its participants grew too dissatisfied with the prior “peace.”
 Beware what you wish for.

 Life does not simplify things; death does.
 Anyone who preaches a simplifying ideology (Learner seeks more complexity) will wind up spilling innocent blood to enforce it.
 Get used to that.

 Countless young bulimics, addicts and attempted suicides – our nerve ends raw and aglow – have conveyed the same unheard lament: “I’m not good enough for this!”
 Good enough to do what: cope with the endless demands of empty moralism and the hyperactive evil of weapon mentality?

 Grow up and embrace world peace.
 I dare you.

 To tell you the truth, we are the best people we can be: the ultimate sentient masterpieces of DNA, the Universe and God.
 Get used to it – there is nobody better than you – nobody can take your place and do a better job.
 There should be no need for radical self-improvement until our radically improved institutions support our efforts without contradiction or denial.
 How could success be likely otherwise, even after a thousand trillion reincarnations?